madphilosopher/samantha/README.md

 # samantha
-Samantha sends you wisdom exactly when you need it
+Samantha sends you wisdom exactly when you need it.